TheOdinProject/curriculum/advanced_html_css/accessibility/the_web_content_accessibility_guidelines_wcag.md

 ### The Four Principles

-The WCAG are organized around four, core principles that should be kept in mind when implementing any sort of accessibility feature:
+The WCAG are organized around four, core principles (POUR) that should be kept in mind when implementing any sort of accessibility feature:

 1. **Perceivable:** Users must be able to perceive the information or user interfaces being presented.
 For example, light text on a light background could be difficult for some users with a visual impairment to perceive.